dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 The IDP sends the call result to the relying party:
 * body of the read state response that contains the call result.
 * request id of the request that was made by the IDP.
-* if the IDP uses principal derivation: principal derived from the relying party front-end origin that corresponds to the identity the user authenticated as to authorize the proxy call.
-This allows the relying party to determine if the user chose a different identity to execute the proxy call than the one used to sign in to the relying party front-end (if any).

 The relying party MAY verify that the read state response.